 Your account is only deleted after you click the confirmation link.
 If you change your mind, click "No, Keep My Account" on the confirmation page.

 Account deletion is irreversible.
-All data including classification history will be permanently removed.
+All data including classification cases and history will be permanently removed.
 To re-register after deletion, simply sign in again with LinkedIn or register with a new email — a new account will be created.

 Important Notes